bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

   - The name of the site "Campfire Campus" indicates clearly that this is a website related with the academic world.
 In addition, the name indicates that it is a place for socialising and students are welcomed.

-  - Thanks to the Logo the user would feel comfortable and with a postive attitude even before checking the rest of the page.
+  - Thanks to the Logo the user would feel comfortable and with a positive attitude even before checking the rest of the page.

  <strong>Home page Logo section</strong>